-The "Monitoring Officer" function was carried out by the same individual throughout the year.
-Initially in the year this individual held the position of Corporate Services Group Manager and then on their promotion in January 2024 now holds the position of Executive Director of Communities.
-The Monitoring Officer position reported to the post holder of the Executive Director position until the promotion when their reporting line changed to directly report to the Chief Executive.
+The "Monitoring Officer" function was carried out by two individuals throughout the year.
+Initially the Executive Director of Communities held the position reporting directly to the Chief Executive.
+The Monitoring Officer responsibilities then passed to the Group Manager of Corporate Services on her appointment in August 24.
+This position reports directly to the Executive Director of Communities.
 Regardless of reporting lines, the Monitoring Officer meets directly with the Chief Executive on a monthly basis and has ability to report directly to him/her any concerns he/she may have as Monitoring Officer.

-All three statutory officers meet on a regular basis to ensure any concerns are addressed.
+All three statutory officers meet on a regular basis to discuss any governance issues and to ensure any concerns are addressed.